William Colepaugh

-Early years
+Early life

 Colepaugh was born in Connecticut.
 His mother sent him to the Admiral Farragut Academy rather than public school.
 He later flunked out of the Massachusetts Institute of Technology.
 Colepaugh was remembered there for being rabidly anti-Semitic.
 He would launch into a tirade against the Jews at the slightest provocation.

 Secret agent

 Colepaugh was given extensive firearms and espionage training at a spy-school in The Hague.
 He spoke virtually no German.
 He was then transported back to the United States by the along with German agent Erich Gimpel, landing at Hancock Point in the Gulf of Maine on 29 November 1944.
-Their mission under Operation Elster ("Magpie") was to gather technical information on the Allied war effort and transmit it back to Germany using a radio that they were expected to build.
+Their mission under Operation Elster ("Magpie") was to gather technical information on the Allied war effort and transmit it back by morse code radiotelegraphy using a shortwave radio transmitter they were expected to build.

 Colepaugh and Gimpel made their way to Boston and then by train to New York.
 Soon, Colepaugh abandoned the mission, taking $48,000 ($ today) of the currency that they had brought and spending a month partying and carousing with local women.
-He spent $1,500 ($ today) in less than a month, then visited an old school friend and asked for help to turn himself in to the FBI, hoping for immunity.
-The FBI was already searching for the two German agents following the sinking of a Canadian ship a few miles from the Maine coastline and reports of suspicious sightings by local residents.
-The FBI interrogated Colepaugh, which then enabled them to track down Gimpel.
+He spent $1,500 ($ today) in less than a month, then visited an old school friend and asked for help to turn himself in to the Federal Bureau of Investigation (FBI), hoping for immunity.

+The bureau had already been searching for the two German agents following the sinking of a Canadian ship a few miles from the Maine coastline (indicating a U-boat had been nearby) and reports of suspicious sightings by local residents.
+The FBI interrogated Colepaugh at the United States Courthouse at Foley Square in New York City, and gained information which then enabled them to track down Gimpel.

 The pair were then handed over to U.S. military authorities on the instructions of the Attorney General.
 In February 1945, they stood trial before a Military Commission, accused of conspiracy and violating the 82nd Article of War.
 They were both found guilty and sentenced to be hanged.
 The execution date was set for April 15, 1945, but President Franklin D. Roosevelt unexpectedly died three days before the execution, and all federal executions were put on hold.
 After the war ended, their sentences were commuted to life imprisonment by President Harry Truman.
 Gimpel was paroled in 1955; Colepaugh was paroled in 1960.